COSIMA/spack-config/README.md

 ## Updating to a new spack version

-The way how this repository is set up assumes that no update of spack will take place within a given instance.
+The way this repository is set up assumes that no update of spack will take place within a given instance.
 This is to make sure all packages available within a given instance are installed with the same version of spack and are fully reproducible.
 This means that, in order to update spack, one needs to